mandelsoft/spiff/README.md

 caller.
 Absolute references are always evalated in the document scope of the caller.

-The name `_` can also be used as an anchor to refer to the static dfinition scope of the lambda expression in the yaml document that was used to define the lambda function.
+The name `_` can also be used as an anchor to refer to the static definition scope of the lambda expression in the yaml document that was used to define the lambda function.
 Those references are always interpreted as relative references related to the this static yaml document scope.
 There is no